Chris Wondolowski is 'still open': How he broke MLS' all-time goals record

-So how is it that a player with little in the way of obvious physical gifts has been able to so flummox opposition defenses?
-It starts with continual movement that never allows him to be marked easily.
+But the key component to Wondolowski's game is continual movement that never allows him to be marked easily.
 It was this trait that former Chelsea defender John Terry described as "fantastic" after playing against Wondolowski in the 2012 MLS All-Star Game, a match in which the Quakes forward scored.

 "I think the thing that really was and has been the cornerstone of his career is the timing of his runs in the box," said former Real Salt Lake and Portland Timbers defender Nat Borchers about Wondolowski.
-"It was more that he was going to outthink you, that was the frustrating thing."
+"It was more that he was going to out-think you, that was the frustrating thing."

-"I think people look at Wondo, there's something -- I don't want to say un-athletic -- very un-traditional about the way he moves on a soccer field," said RSL GM Craig Waibel, who played with and against Wondolowski in San Jose and Houston.
+"I think people look at Wondo, there's something -- I don't want to say unathletic -- very untraditional about the way he moves on a soccer field," said RSL GM Craig Waibel, who played with and against Wondolowski in San Jose and Houston.
 "He's so fluid that I think it was deceptive."

 His endurance also borders on the legendary.
 Waibel recalled how when the two were with the Dynamo, Wondolowski would follow up a practice in Houston's sapping humidity with another 20 minutes of finishing work with then-assistant John Spencer.
-He'd recover in plenty of time to do it again the next day.
-That dedication paid off on the field -- both in terms of stamina and finishing; 42.3 percent of his shots have hit the target in the past seven seasons compared with the league average of 35.4 percent -- and was noticed by opponents such as Sporting Kansas City defender Matt Besler.
+He would recover in plenty of time to do it again the next day.
+That dedication paid off on the field -- both in terms of stamina and finishing; 42.3 percent of his shots have hit the target in the past seven seasons, as compared with the league average of 35.4 percent -- and was noticed by opponents such as Sporting Kansas City defender Matt Besler.